Andrés Scotti: Colo-Colo

 On 31 December 2009, it was announced that Scotti had come to verbal agreements with Colo-Colo for an undisclosed fee.
 He put pen to paper on a one-year deal and joined Santiago club before New Year's Day alongside Argentinian Matías Quiroga.
 After overcoming medical examinations and training he made his debut on 15 January 2010, in a friendly against Olimpia which Colo-Colo drew 3–3.
 His league debut came on 23 January, in a 3–2 loss against Unión San Felipe and his first goal for the club was in a 3–0 home victory over Palestino after an excellent free kick.
 Then, on 8 May, Scotti scored his second league goal in a 5–2 win to Cobresal, his goal being voted the week's best according to CDF's top five weekly summary of goals.

 After the World Cup held at South Africa (which Scotti played with Uruguay national team) he began to lose his shape, so that Diego Cagna (the club's coach) relegate him some games to the detriment of Miguel Riffo.
 On 7 November, Scotti played in the 2–2 Chilean derby draw with Universidad de Chile where was sent off after double yellow card following a challenge with adversary team striker Carlos Bueno.

 However Colo-Colo lost the race for the title with Universidad Católica in the penultimate matchday after a seven-point lead over San Carlos team, which finished when Scotti's side lost 2–1 with O'Higgins and Católica won simultaneously 3–2 over Cobreloa at Calama.

 International career

 Scotti played for Uruguay in Copa América 2007 and in the FIFA World Cup 2010 where he scored a penalty in the shoot-out against Ghana.

 In 2011, he won the Copa América, tournament where he scored a penalty in the shoot-out against Argentina in quarterfinals.

-On 27 July 2010, he was reserved to play a friendly match against Angola in Lisboa.
+On 27 July 2010, he was reserved to play a friendly match against Angola in Lisbon.

 On 23 June 2013, Scotti played against Tahiti in the 2013 Confederations Cup and missed a penalty at the 49th minute.
 Two minutes later he was red carded when he was shown a second yellow card.
 Uruguay went on to win the match 8–0.

 He was standby player to Uruguay in FIFA World Cup 2014 in Brazil.